TheImagingSource/tiscamera/doc/pages/backends.rst

 .. note::

-   This section is only relevant when using a USB 33 or 37 camera.
+   This section is only relevant when using a USB 33, 37 or 38 camera.

 In some rare cases platforms do not offer a valid media stack, thus preventing the usage of USB cameras with a UVC backend.
 As a workaround, Aravis can be compiled with `--enable-usb`.

 This enables Aravis to iterate USB cameras through libusb.

-To ensure functionality, make sure that the UVC driver is blacklisted.
+To enable this set the cmake option `TCAM_ARAVIS_USB_VISION` to `ON`.

+A selection of the backend can be done via the `type` properties of tcamsrc and tcambin.
+Alternatively it can be appended to the serial.

+The backend descriptor for Usb3Vision via aravis is `aravis`.

+A valid serial in this context would look like `12345678-aravis`

 libusb
 ######